Blogging can take a lot of time and energy. Here's how a busy blogger can keep up with the publishing schedule and make their blog a real business.

 Services are a tad different because unlike standalone programs, they back up your data automatically on a schedule.
 Usually, they involve saving your work online where it can be safe from physical failures.

 The old-fashioned way is to create copies of your work on a regular basis.
-Save your things online with a service such as Google Drive or Dropbox, or save it on extra physical media such as a flash drive.
+Save your things online with a service such as Google Drive or Dropbox, or save them on extra physical media such as a flash drive.
 While less thorough than using a backup program, backing up your data manually sometimes can be more specific, and it doesn’t cost you anything.

 Safeguarding your data with backups is one thing, but keeping your accounts safe is entirely another.
 Even if you’re keeping backups of your work, you can still wind up in a heap of trouble if someone manages to crack your password (either by guessing or stealing it).

 Since we’ve already dealt with how to avoid having your password stolen (security software, avoiding scams), we need to cover how to make one someone else won’t guess.
-In general, a strong password is a minimum of eight characters long, contains a mixture of uppercase and lowercase letters and also incorporates numbers and symbols.
+In general, a strong password is a minimum of eight characters long, contains a mixture of uppercase and lowercase letters, and also incorporates numbers and symbols.

-Words from the dictionary can be a real problem too, just as much as personal information such as birthdays, anniversaries or anything else that can be easily looked up online.
+Words from the dictionary can be a real problem too, just as much as personal information such as birthdays, anniversaries, or anything else that can be easily looked up online.
 Keep your passwords unique to each account and be sure to change them semi-annually at the minimum.

 Individually these tips can only help so much.
 If you’re serious about doing quality work for your clients remotely (and there’s no doubt you are), all of these suggestions should be things you consider on a regular basis.